How to get rid of chin acne without declaring war on your face

 Perioral dermatitis tends to be small, clustered bumps around the mouth, nose, or chin, often with burning, stinging, flaking, and a clear gap right next to the lip.
 It often gets worse with steroid creams, heavy balms, and too many actives.

 Ingrown hairs are common on the chin if you shave, wax, pluck, or thread.
 They often sit exactly where hair is removed and can feel sharp or tender.
+If that sounds familiar, read the guide to breakouts after shaving before treating every bump as acne.

 If it burns more than it clogs, if the bumps circle the mouth, or if acne treatments make it worse fast, pause and get the diagnosis checked.
 Treating perioral dermatitis like acne is how a small problem gets a loyalty card.